Liliankaburo/HealthCare-Insurance/README.md

 Distribution: Peaks at ages 20-30 (young beneficiaries dominate the dataset).

-Charges correlation: Strong positive correlation ([value]%) — older individuals pay higher premiums.
+Charges correlation: Strong positive correlation  — older individuals pay higher premiums.

 BMI:

 68% of beneficiaries fall in the "Overweight" or "Obese" range (BMI ≥ 25).

-Charges correlation: Moderate ([value]%), but smokers with high BMI pay significantly more.
+Charges correlation: Moderate , but smokers with high BMI pay significantly more.

 Children: